-The Scripps Tutoring Program provides free tutoring for any Scripps student who is enrolled in any course within the consortium.
-Tutoring is a peer-based one-on-one service that begins the third week of the semester and ends on the last day of instruction.
+The Scripps Tutoring Program provides free tutoring for any Scripps student who is enrolled in any course within The Claremont Colleges.
+Tutoring is a peer-based one-on-one or small group service that begins the third week of the semester and ends on the last day of instruction.
+Tutoring for the Fall 2018 Semester will begin the week of 9/17 and end 12/12.

 Common tutoring requests include:

 The tutor coordinators will email students to inform them of their request status.
+After an interview and training, the tutor will be matched.
 Once matched, it is the student’s responsibility to contact the tutor to set up an initial meeting.
 While the tutoring program makes every effort to identify a qualified tutor for all requests, submitting a request does not guarantee a tutoring match.

 For more information, contact firstname.lastname@example.org.